-2023 Supernatural Manifestation Conference will be an outpouring of the holy spirit – Prophet De-Graft Amoateng
+2023 Supernatural Manifestation Conference will be an outpouring of the Holy Spirit – Prophet De-Graft Amoateng

 The 2023 edition of the Supernatural Manifestation Conference (SMC) comes off from Monday, March 13 to Sunday, March 19 with powerful ministration from seasoned men of God and gospel singers.

-The 5th anniversary of SMC organized by the Deliverance and Prophetic Prayer Minster in collaboration with Grace Presbyterian Church, Westland is under the theme "Where are the sons?
+The 5th anniversary of SMC organized by the Deliverance and Prophetic Prayer Minster in collaboration with Grace Presbyterian Church, West Legon is under the theme "Where are the sons?
 Romans 8:19."

 "Believers should expect the mighty move of God, an outpouring of the Holy Spirit for revival, healing, deliverance and strange miracles.
 SMC 2023 is a season of supernatural encounters for total transformation.
 Believers will appreciate the supernatural power of God and will come to understand that the supernatural power of God is real," he said